ivy-llc/ivy/README.rst

 Ivy as a transpiler
 -------------------

-Ivy's transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code, by just adding one line of code.
+Ivy's transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code by just adding one line of code.
 Under the hood, Ivy traces a computational graph and leverages the frontends and backends to link one framework to another.

 This way, Ivy makes all ML-related projects available for you, independently of the framework you want to use to research, develop, or deploy systems.
-Feel free to head over to the docs for the full API reference, but the functions you'd most likely wanto to use are:
+Feel free to head over to the docs for the full API reference, but the functions you'd most likely want to use are:

 .. code-block:: python